Socio-technical analysis of the so called “AMS-algorithm” of the Austrian Public Employment Service (AMS)

-In Austria, the (semi-)automated profiling of jobseekers becomes reality.
-Using statistics from past years, the system calculates the prospects of jobseekers on the labor market.
-Based on these forecasts, AMS clients are divided into three groups which will receive varying resources for training.
-The algorithmic system searches for correlations between characteristics of jobseekers and successful employment.
-The characteristics include age, citizenship, gender, education, care responsibilities and health impairments as well as past employment, contacts with the AMS, and labor market data of the location of residence.
-The purpose of the system is to invest primarily in those jobseekers for whom support measures are most likely to lead to reintegration into the labor market.
+How it works: Based on statistics from past years, the future chances of job seekers on the labour market are calculated.
+The job seekers are classified into three groups based on the forecast of their "integration chances", to which different resources for further education are allocated.
+The algorithmic system looks for connections between job seeker characteristics and successful employment.
+The characteristics include age, group of countries, gender, education, care obligations and health impairments as well as past employment, contacts with the AMS and the labour market situation in the place of residence.
+The aim is to invest primarily in those jobseekers for whom the support measures are most likely to lead to reintegration into the labour market.

 The above considerations are venture points for our analysis of the AMS algorithm from a socio-technical perspective.
 We investigate the following questions:

-- Which forms of bias, discrimination and error rates play a role and how are these taken into account?
-Are past discriminations objectified through automation and thus possibly consolidated?
+- Which forms of bias, discrimination and error rates play a role, and how were these specifically taken into account?

 - What effects can the use of the system have on current practice of the employment service and on job seekers?